 The two Chrome extensions that they’re known for help with category and keyword research.
-Both help you find underutilized niches and then capitalize on them by picking the right search term.
+Both help you find underutilized niches and then capitalize on them by picking the right seed keyword search term.

 Additionally, if you want to make low content books like planners or coloring books, SPT has free software that can help you.